agrigittest/tests-athan/README.md

 # tests-athan
-testings on github &amp; netbeans test from netbeans editor -- commits to github
+testings on github &amp; netbeans test from netbeans editor -- commits to github : ok test on only push without commit